wp-plugins/share-on-xing/readme.txt

 * `square`
 * `small_square`

-`lang` defines the language in which the information shown by the button is displayed.
-Default value is 'en' (English), can be set to 'de' (German).
+The `lang` option defines the language in which the information shown by the button is displayed.
+Default value is `en` (English), can be set to `de` (German).

-`url` URL to be shared when clicking the button.
+The `url` option defines the URL to be shared when clicking the button.
 Needs to be a valid URL.
 Current URL is used if none is provided.

 Here’s a full example: